-• Tattoos and piercing are discouraged while in school due to increased chance of infection and the ability to comply with Stanbridge and hospital policy.

-Tattoos cannot be visible.
-White, grey, or black long-sleeved shirts or "sleeves" must be worn with scrubs to cover the tattoos.
+- Tattoos and piercings are discouraged while in school due to increased chance of infection and the ability to comply with Stanbridge and hospital policy. - Tattoos cannot be visible.
+Black, long sleeved shirts or "sleeves" must be worn with scrubs to cover any tattoos.

-(Note: Fieldwork facilities may have uniform regulations in addition to the requirements listed above.
-Students must comply with any additional uniform requirements at the fieldwork facilities in the program.)
+(Note: Clinical facilities may have uniform regulations in addition to the requirements listed above.
+Students must comply with any additional uniform requirements at the clinical facilities in the program.)

-Students not in compliance with the uniform standards policy will be issued a Notice of Deficiency.
+Students not in compliance with the uniform standards policy will be issued a Notice of Deficiency and repeated violations may result in disciplinary measures up to and including dismissal from the program.